fluxninja/aperture/sdks/aperture-go/README.md

-# Aperture-Go SDK
+# Go SDK for FluxNinja Aperture

-`aperture-go` is an SDK to interact with Aperture Agent.
+The `aperture-go` SDK provides an easy way to integrate your go applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.

+Refer [documentation](https://docs.fluxninja.com/sdk/go/) for more details.

 ## Usage

+Run the command below to install the SDK:

 ```bash
 go get github.com/fluxninja/aperture-go/v2
 ```

 ### ApertureClient Interface

+The next step is to create an Aperture Client instance, for which, the address of the organization created in Aperture Cloud and API key are needed.
+You can locate both these details by clicking on the Aperture tab in the sidebar menu of Aperture Cloud.

 `ApertureClient` maintains a gRPC connection with Aperture Agent.